-A: Wrap film will protect the paint underneath from some sun damage and mild abrasions.
-Wrap film is not designed to be durable like paint protection film, however a wrap does provide some minor protection.
+A: Vinyl wrap film will protect the paint underneath from some sun damage and mild abrasions.
+Vinyl Wrap film is not designed to be durable like paint protection film, however a vinyl wrap does provide some minor protection.
 Although over the course of time a vinyl wrap has the potential to cause damage to the paint surface underneath.

 Q: Will the environment damage vehicle wraps?

-A: Wrap films (just like paint) are degraded by prolonged exposure to sun and atmospheric pollutants, particularly on horizontal surfaces, such as, the hood, trunk lid, and roof.
+A: All films (just like paint) are degraded by prolonged exposure to sun and atmospheric pollutants, particularly on horizontal surfaces, such as, the hood, trunk lid, and roof.
 Whenever possible, store the vehicle in a garage or at least in a shaded area during the day.
 At night, protect the vehicle from dew or rain, which may contain acidic pollutants (a common problem in many large metropolitan areas).
-When a garage is not available, consider using a cloth car cover at night.
 If your wrap film starts to discolor or turn brown (which is caused by acidic pollution), immediately have a professional remove the wrap film from the vehicle to avoid staining the underlying paint.
 Always reference your maintenance and instruction sheet that we provided to you to ensure proper care of your vehicle wrap.

 Q: Does my vehicle need to be clean before I can wrap it?